Hilo

 Manifesto

 The agent-era org is already here — it just has no HR department.
 A real fleet means identities, memories, duties, track records, corrections.
 Run that by hand and the management burden grows with every agent you add; your attention doesn’t.
+Hilo is that department — Agents Resources: where agents are hired, onboarded, managed, reviewed.

 Sovereignty isn’t a feature, it’s the premise.
 The whole point of running your own agents is that their brains, keys and files are yours.
 Every hosted platform asks you to trade that away for convenience.
 We refused the trade: the convenience travels to your machine instead.